andreacoppari/geo-track-recommendation/README.md

 |-- README.md
 ```

-- **code**: This directory contains Python notebooks for the finetuning of the phi-1.5 and Mistral-7b GPT models.
-Each subdirectory corresponds to a specific model.
+- **code**: This directory contains Python notebooks for the finetuning of the phi-1.5 and Mistral-7b models.

 - **data**: This directory houses datasets and additional data-related resources.